ksu-cs-textbooks/cis308/content/2-chapter/2_2-strings.md

 We saw before that there is no string type in C. This is true – but you can simulate a string by using an array of characters that is terminated with a special end-of-string character, '\0'.

 ## String Variables
-A *string constant* can be declared as follows:
+A *string literal* can be declared as follows:

 ```c
 char str[] = "Hello";